Mortlake, New South Wales: History

-Mortlake was originally known as Bottle Point.

 The suburb's name is derived from its namesake Mortlake, by the banks of the Thames in London.
 Parramatta River had been known as the 'Thames of the Antipodes' and other nearby suburbs were also named after Thames localities of Greenwich, Woolwich and Putney.

 Mortlake was notable as the site of the Australian Gas Light Company (AGL) gas works, which first purchased land here in 1883.
 Colliers from Newcastle or Hexham brought coal to the gasworks wharf at Mortlake.
 When a new Gladesville Bridge was opened in 1964, it was built to replace a bridge that needed to close every time the swing section on the southern end of the bridge had to be opened to permit large vessels to pass through.
 The gas works closed and the land redeveloped into the Breakfast Point residential development, which since 1993 has been a separate official suburb.

 During WWII, the Green Point Naval Boatyard at Mortlake assembled Fairmile B motor launches.